enricomoresco/Software-and-Computing-Repository/README.md

 v_bot.txt : n*m matrix with the values of the initial meridional velocity of the lower layer(m/s)

-eta.txt   : n+1*m+1 matrix with the values of the initial basin height
+const.txt : contains all the phisical costants, the grid dimension and the number of cells in each direction in the velocity grid (to verify that data are correctly privided)